Aliceeeee825/screenplayofTheWeek/README.md

 to view the app locally

 ## Description
 This is an app that can be used to help you find the most popular movies and tv shows of the week!
 Come and explore the new world!
+View the live page here[https://aliceeeee825.github.io/screenplayofTheWeek/]